ciroreed/krasny/README.md

 ### guide

-K is defined as a global variable containing the fw instance when scripts loads.
+K is defined as a global variable containing the framework instance when scripts loads.

 methods
 - _.app_ : @param Object configuration